dqops/dqo/docs/integrations/airflow/index.md

 **httpx.ConnectError: [Errno 111] Connection refused**

-This error points out that the DQOps python client can not connect to the DQOps application.
+This error points out that the DQOps python client can not connect to the DQOps instance.
 The reasons are:

-- DQOps application is down, server is not running
+- DQOps instance is down, or the server is not working
-- Passed url to application is invalid
+- The DQOps base url passed to the operator is invalid
-- The DQOps server is not reachable due to network configuration
+- The DQOps server is not reachable due to networking issues

+## What's next
+- Look at the use case of [integrating DQOps data quality checks with Dbt](../dbt/index.md) to learn how to run Dbt and DQOps together in Apache Airflow.